 There’s a lot of talk about how brands are seeing a drop in Organic Reach right now of their content.
 I’m here to tell you that it’s not the end of the world.

-Of course, I care much more about desired actions with my content (shares, link clicks, conversions).
+Of course, I care much more about desired actions with my content (shares, The link click metric measures all clicks on links that drive users to properties on and off of Facebook., conversions).
 But you’re sophisticated enough to know you should look beyond Reach and to those important metrics.
 So I’m going to assume if you’re reading this, your desired actions are down as well.

 Now, I’m going to get into this topic of Reach even more on a later day.
 But the fact of the matter is pretty simple: Even if your Reach is down, you’re still reaching the people who care most about your content.
 You just might not be reaching the people who don’t engage very often with you as much as you once did.